xesco/castools/docs/CASFILE.md

 - Each file starts with its own header block (type marker + filename)
 - Files are stored sequentially with no separator or index
-- The BIOS CLOAD command reads files by scanning forward for matching filenames
+- The MSX BIOS CLOAD command (standard) reads from tape by scanning for filenames
+- CAS format preserves this structure digitally
 - No global directory or file count exists
 - Files are distinguished only by their type marker and name in the header block